beancount/fava/fava/help/options.md

 ---

 ## `show-closed-accounts`
 Default: `false`

-This and the next two options specify which accounts (not) to show in the account trees, like on the income statement.

----

 ## `show-accounts-with-zero-transactions`
 Default: `true`

-Like `show-closed-accounts`.

----

 ## `show-accounts-with-zero-balance`
 Default: `true`

-Like `show-closed-accounts`.
+These three options options specify which accounts (not) to show in the account trees, like on the income statement.
+Accounts with a non-zero balance will always be shown.

 ---